Paddle and Pick

 Dragon Boat Regatta

-This year’s 10th annual Dragon Boat Regatta & Rubber Duck Race raised £14,500 for COSMIC’s More Smiles Appeal which aims to raise a total of £2million for the redevelopment of the children’s intensive care unit at St Mary’s Hospital, Paddington, that currently cares for 400 of the most critically ill children in London and the South East every year
+This year’s 11th annual Dragon Boat Regatta & Rubber Duck Race raised over £22,000 for COSMIC’s Home from Home Appeal to build accommodation for the families of the most critically ill children in London and the South East at St. Mary’s.

 When St Mary’s opened its first unit specifically designed to look after critically ill children in the North West London area in 1992, it only had one single bed.
 In the following years it quickly developed and expanded, becoming the Children’s Intensive Care Unit, a centre of excellence with more than five paediatric consultants and over 50 specialist nurses in its staff.